squip/hypertuna-proxy-server/README.md

 5. navigate to your ip / open port (i.e. https://127.0.0.1:8443) in your browser, click 'proceed' if you encounter a security warning.
 6. once proxy server is initialized / running, initialize the Hypertuna Relay Server in a separate terminal (follow install / set-up instructions here: https://github.com/squip/hypertuna-relay-server)

-**Note:**
-This module is an ongoing work-in-progress to be used as part of a larger integrated application, but I'd like to make the current proof-of-concept state available to any NOSTR / Pear builders who may be interested.
-Feel free to fork, provide feedback / improvements, or use in your project if useful.